Dental Bone Grafting Specialist in DFW Area

 A tooth socket graft allows us to help preserve the integrity of your jawbone, making it easier to place a dental implant following tooth extraction.
-To learn more and find out if a tooth socket graft is right for you, call us or schedule an appointment online.
-We have convenient locations in Fort Worth TX, and Dallas TX.
+To learn more and find out if a tooth socket graft is right for you, contact us or schedule an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents: